IN THIS ARTICLE

 |Edit||Enter collider component edit mode to adjust properties of the collider with manipulators in the viewport.|

 Sets the collider for the collider component.
-A collider can be a primitive shape or a physics asset.
 Primitive shape colliders are not meshes.
-They are defined by simple dimension parameters that describe a box, sphere, or capsule.
+They are defined by simple dimension parameters that describe a box, sphere, capsule or cylinder.
 Primitive shape colliders are high performance, but they may not accurately represent the surface of the mesh provided by a Mesh component.
-Physics asset colliders are based on meshes that are processed by Asset Processor.
-Physics asset colliders can more accurately represent the shape of the mesh provided by a Mesh component, but incur a higher performance cost over primitive shapes.
-This property is set automatically if a

 |Radius||Radius multiplier of the sphere collider.
 The size of the sphere primitive is the Radius value multiplied by the largest value in the Scale property in the entity’s Transform component.||Float: 0.0 to Infinity|